naomidodd799-beep/cs104-project1-template/README.md

 > from one team are able to be on the court.
    - if the user chooses 5 display a correct message and increase score by 1
    - elif the user chooses 6 or 7 display an incorrect message
-   - else display an invalid choise message
+   - else display an invalid choice message

 > Conditional statement 3 checks the answer to question 3 about which device is used to control
 > a video game
-  - if the user chooses controller display a correct message and increase score by one
+  - if the user chooses controller display a correct message and increase score by 1
   - elif the user chooses chooses printer or scanner display an incorrect message
   - else display an invalid choice message

   > Conditional statement 4 checks the answer to question 4 about which game has My career .
-    - if the user the chooses Nba 2k display correct message and increase score by one
+    - if the user the chooses NBA 2k display correct message and increase score by 1
     - elif the user chooses MarioKart or Fortnite display incorrect message
     - else display an invalid choice message

 > Conditional statement 5 checks the answer to question 5 about which device is a gaming console
-  - if the user chooses PS5 display a correct messag and increase score by one
+  - if the user chooses PS5 display a correct messag and increase score by 1
   - elif the user chooses lenox or Macbook display incorrect message
   - else display an invlaid choice message